aavegotchi/aavegotchi-wiki/posts/en/metaverse.md

 * **Farming**: Once a Harvester has been built, Alchemica begin accruing passively, with x amount going into the Reservoir, **y** amount spilling over to the nearby map, and **z** amount going to the Great Portal
 * **Harvesting**: Aavegotchis and Liquidators can roam the map, collecting loose Alchemica spilled from mining.

+Trading of Gotchus Alchemica will take place on the [Gotchus Alchemica Exchange (GAX)](/gotchus-alchemica-exchange).

 ## Building on REALM parcels

 **Installations** are special structures built on top of your REALM Parcel.
 Installations are crafted via various combinations of Alchemica, and can be freely traded for GHST in the [Aavegotchi Baazaar](/baazaar).